Get 80% off your plan for your first 3 months*

 How does accumulated depreciation affect cash flow?

-Accumulated depreciation doesn't affect cash flow directly because it's a non-cash expense.
-No money leaves your business when you record accumulated depreciation.
+Accumulated depreciation has no direct effect on cash flow because it's a non-cash expense.
+Your cash stays in your business when you record it.

 However, it improves cash flow indirectly by reducing your taxable income.
-Lower taxable income means lower tax bills, which keeps more cash in your business.
+This means you keep more cash in your business.

 What happens to an asset's accumulated depreciation when you sell it?

-The asset's book value at the time of disposal (asset cost – accumulated depreciation) is compared with the sale price to determine a net gain or loss.
+Accumulated depreciation is removed from the balance sheet when you sell the asset.
+The asset's book value at disposal (asset cost minus accumulated depreciation) is compared with the sale price to determine a net gain or loss.

 Do I record accumulated depreciation as a debit or a credit?